deepanshs/mrsimulator/docs/introduction/fitting_example.rst

     plt.tight_layout()
     plt.show()

-Now that we have a properly phased frequency domain dataset, we use only the real part of the spectrum in the analysis, i.e., remove the imaginary part.
-Additionally, the least-squares analysis also needs the standard deviation of the noise in the spectrum.
-We can obtain that from the regions of the spectrum from -40 to -10 ppm and from 10 to 40 ppm, where there is no signal amplitude.
+Now that we have an adequately phased frequency domain dataset, we use only the real part of the spectrum in the analysis, i.e., remove the imaginary part.
+The least-squares analysis also needs the standard deviation of the noise in the spectrum.
+We can obtain that from the spectrum regions from -40 to -10 ppm and from 10 to 40 ppm, where there is no signal amplitude.

 .. plot::
     :context: close-figs